capr/multigit/README.md

 Multigit allows subprojects to deploy files in any directory of the project, similar to a union filesystem, where each repository is a layer.

-## How does it work?

-Simply by telling git to clone all the repositories into a common work tree.
-The git trees are kept in `.mgit/<repo>/.git` and the work tree is always '.'.

-> This is such basic and useful functionality that it should be built into `git clone` and `git init` really.
-As dead simple as multigit is, it's still yet another script that you have to deploy.

-## But it's a 500 lines script!

-Don't worry about it, it's mostly fluff.
-The gist of it it's only 6 lines:

-mgit init foo:

-	mkdir -p .mgit/foo
-	export GIT_DIR=.mgit/foo/.git
-	git init                                                  # create .mgit/foo/.git
-	git config --local core.worktree ../../..                 # relative to GIT_DIR
-	git config --local core.excludesfile .mgit/foo.exclude    # instead of .gitignore
-	[ -f .mgit/foo.exclude ] || echo '*' > .mgit/foo.exclude  # "ignore all"

-mgit foo ls-files:

-	export GIT_DIR=.mgit/foo/.git    # set git to work on foo git ls-files                     # list files of foo

 ## How do I use it?

 Let's see a bare bones example: